 As writers, we are constantly told (usually by other writers) that we should be writing every day (without exception!), but rarely are we provided with details of what we should be writing.

 Of course, many writers already know what to write.
 They are poets, short story writers, novelists, memoirists, literary journalists, and bloggers.
 Their niche informs what they write.

 But poets don’t necessarily want to write poetry every single day.
 And fiction writers may want to take a break from storytelling.
 Exploring different types of writing broadens our abilities and keeps our skills sharp.
 Plus, we can learn a lot from experimenting with various forms.

 Today’s journal prompts encourage you try writing different types of material.
-Just for a week, step out of your comfort zone or take a break from what you usually write to try something new or rediscover a form that you haven’t used for awhile.
+Just for a week, step out of your comfort zone or take a break from what you usually write to try something new or rediscover a form that you haven’t used in a while.
 And while you’re at it, try tackling a variety of topics.
-I bet that you’ll be surprised by what you can write when prompted!
+I bet you’ll be surprised by what you can write when prompted!

 If you keep a journal regularly, then these journal prompts will simply provide fodder for you.
 If not, then try this week-long experiment in variety to see how far and wide you can stretch your writing.

 Below, you’ll find seven days’ worth of journal prompts.
 Each prompt provides you with a form to write in and a topic to write about.
 Feel free to mix and match forms and topics.
 Be creative, write well, and have fun!